Who’s driving you crazy?

 To me, it doesn’t seem that boomers run from one task to the other because they feel uneasy with nothing to do.

 But her article came to mind when I listened to a National Public Radio program in which Stephen Bezruchka, M.D., discussed his book “Is America Driving You Crazy?”
-Bezruchka teaches at the University of Washington and works as an emergency room physician in Seattle, Wash.
+Bezruchka teaches at the University of Washington and works as an emergency room physician in Seattle, Washington.

 Mental illness rate high in U.S.